aaronreidsmith/aaronreidsmith.github.io/_posts/2021-01-22-perl-weekly-challenge-096.md

 Pretty easy one-liner here.
 Here is the logic:

-1. Take the string and `trim` whitespace of the beginning and the end.
+1. Take the string and `trim` whitespace off of the beginning and the end.
 2. Split it into individual words using the handy `words` method (the equivalent of `split(/<space>+/)`).
 3. Reverse the list generated from Step 2
 4. Re-join the list into a space-separated string using `.join(' ')`.